 Only viewing email as a (sale) promotional tool when in fact email is an excellent lead generator.
-Value, Call-To Action and other content (good information) encourages people to share their good experiences and their knowledge of good deals with their friends.
-(Refer a friend in your email massage, FB likes, Twitter and other channels).
-Your shared email offers present an opportunity to generate a brand new lead for your service or product.
+Value, Call-To-Action and other content (good information) encourage people to share their good experiences and their knowledge of good deals with their friends.
+(Refer a friend in your email message, FB likes, Twitter and other channels).
+Your shared email offers to present an opportunity to generate a brand new lead for your service or product.
 In addition, prospects on your list, with the Right Call To Action may easily become customers.

 Nothing wrong Here

 Re-adding unsubscribes.
 To be successful with email marketing, realize that some people simply do not want to hear from you, again or ever.
 Delete those that unsubscribe and move on.
 Your unsubscribe rate, ideally should be under 1% .
 List Chun is a natural part of the sales cycle.
 Everyone has unsubscribed no matter how good the deal is.